 Flat Prices in Dhaka: A Snapshot

 Prices are rising across nearly all areas, with prime zones like Gulshan and Baridhara witnessing the sharpest hikes.
-However, check out our guide if you are looking for neighborhoods with low-priced flats in Dhaka.
+However, check out our guide if you are looking for neighborhoods with low-priced flats in Dhaka

 Why Are Flat Prices in Dhaka Rising?

-We have found the top 5 reasons.
+We have found the top 6 reasons.

 Let’s break it down:

-1. Rapid Urbanization & Population Explosion
+- Rapid Urbanization & Population Explosion

-Every year, Dhaka welcomes thousands of new residents—from young professionals chasing jobs to families seeking better futures.
+Every year, Dhaka welcomes thousands of new residents, from young professionals chasing jobs to families seeking better futures.

-- Annual population growth: 3%
+- Annual population growth in 2026: 3.61%

-- Estimated city population by 2025: Over 24 million
+- Estimated city population 2026: Over 11 million

 This unrelenting demand for homes fuels competition, pushing prices higher.
 As more people flock into the city, the housing stock struggles to keep up.

-2. Limited Land, Endless Demand
+- Limited Land, Endless Demand

 Think about it: